Lukas0025/Fitkit-StopWatch/README.md

 * login: xpleva07 AT stud.fit.vutbr.cz
 * project variant: B - LIBOVOLNÝ KIT: Stopky

 this is documenation in markdown.
-Cezech PDF version is in doc.pdf file.
+Cezech PDF version is in dokumentace.pdf file.

 ## Project objectives